PicusZeus/modern-greek-inflexion/docs.rst

 * VOICE

-Next there is division into active and passive voice through keys "active" and "passive".
+Next there is a division into active and passive voice through keys "active" and "passive".

 >>> [voice for voice in ['active', 'passive'] if voice in verb.create_all_forms('διαβάζω')['present']] ['active', 'passive']